MicrosoftDocs/architecture-center/docs/guide/saas-multitenant-solution-architecture/index.md

 ---
 # SaaS and multitenant solution architecture

 An organization can use software as a service (SaaS) to efficiently deliver software to its customers.
 Typically, a SaaS vendor operates and manages the software for their customers.
 Many independent software vendors (ISVs) are migrating from providing software that customers must install and manage by themselves to using a SaaS model because it improves customer experience and reduces overhead.
-This series of articles provides guidance and resources for organizations, including startups, that build SaaS solutions.
+This is an introduction to a series of articles that provide guidance and resources for organizations, including startups, that build SaaS solutions.
 It also provides extensive guidance about architecting multitenant solutions on Azure.

 ## Key concepts